BUMED Hosts Awards Ceremony Honoring Sailors and Civilians

-250415-N-IX644-1118 (April 15, 2025) FALLS CHURCH, Va.
-Force Master Chief PatrickPaul Mangaran, director of the Hospital Corps, congratulates Hospital Corpsman 2nd Class Alexander Brady after being meritoriously promoted at an awards ceremony at Defense Health Headquarters, April 15.
+250415-N-IX644-1012 (April 15, 2025) FALLS CHURCH, Va.
+Chief, U.S. Navy Bureau of Medicine and Surgery Rear Adm.
+Darin Via, left, and Force Master Chief PatrickPaul Mangaran, director of the Hospital Corps, present Lt.
+Anna Dolgova with a letter of commendation during an awards ceremony at Defense Health Headquarters, April 15.
+Lt.
+Dolgova currently serves as the lead Budget Submitting Office (BSO)-18 military manpower Program Objective Memorandum (POM) analyst.
+She led the analysis of current and future requirements profiles for the Medical and Dental Corps, and demonstrated incredicle personal initiative within the community and manpower and personnel topics to attendees of the Patient Administration Course and BUMED’s Manpower 101 class.
 (U.S. Navy photo by Mass Communication Specialist 2nd Class Sasha Ambrose)

 |Date Taken: